-After downstream sediments have been saturated for at least one month by the operations of the Faka Union Pump Station following the partial plugging of the Faka Union Canal, sediment cores will be collected from two (2) representative locations downstream of the pump station and upstream of the FU2 Weir (Figure 1).
-Because the area downstream of the FU2 Weir is not expected to be inundated by only a partial plugging of the canal, the three (3) stations in this area will be sampled with the Miller Pump Station sediment stations after the canal plugging is completed.
-All sediment stations will be in proximity to SGT groundwater stations.
+Following the partial plugging of the Faka Union Canal and after downstream sediments were saturated for at least one month by the operations of the Faka Union Pump Station, sediment cores were collected from two (2) representative locations downstream of the pump station and upstream of the FU2 Weir (Figure 1).
+Because the area downstream of the FU2 Weir is not inundated by the partial plugging, the three (3) stations in this area will be sampled with the Miller Pump Station sediment stations after the canal plugging is completed.
+All sediment stations will be in proximity to SGT groundwater station locations.

 After downstream sediments have been saturated for at least one month by the operations of the Miller Pump Station and the plugging of the Miller Canal, sediment cores will be collected from five (5) representative locations downstream of the pump station (Figure 1).
 The three (3) stations downstream of the FU2 Weir (Figure 1), expected to be inundated following the full plugging of the Faka Union Canal, will be sampled with the Miller sediment stations.
-All sediment stations will be in proximity to SGT groundwater.
+All sediment stations will be in proximity to SGT groundwater station locations.

-At each location, a minimum of three cores (total number of cores will be determined by amount of sediment required for analysis) from the 0-to-4 cm horizon will be collected and composited as a single sediment sample.
+At each location, a minimum of three cores (total number of cores shall be determined by amount of sediment required for analysis) from the 0-to-4 cm horizon will be collected and composited as a single sediment sample.

-To serve as baseline for future comparison, if conditions warrant follow-up sampling of sediments (i.e., if Tier 3 were triggered), sediment samples will be analyzed for total mercury (THg), methylmercury (MeHg), moisture content, total organic carbon (TOC), total sulfur (TS), total iron (TFe), and other toxicants as indicated in Table 1.
+To serve as a baseline for future comparison, in the event future conditions warrant follow-up sampling of sediments (i.e., if Tier 3 sampling is triggered), sediment samples will be analyzed for THg, methylmercury (MeHg), moisture content, total organic carbon (TOC), total sulfur (TS), total iron (TFe) and other toxicants as indicated in Table 1.